Don't Know Much

-"Don't Know Much" is a song written by Barry Mann, Cynthia Weil and Tom Snow.
+"Don't Know Much" (also titled as "All I Need to Know" on other versions) is a song written by Barry Mann, Cynthia Weil and Tom Snow.
 Mann was the first to record the song in 1980, gaining a minor chart hit in the US.
 The song was made famous when it was covered as a duet by Linda Ronstadt and Aaron Neville in 1989.
 Their version was a worldwide success, topping the Irish Singles Chart and reaching the top 10 in several territories.

 History

-The song first appeared on Barry Mann's self-titled 1980 album, released on Casablanca records.
+The song first appeared on Barry Mann's self-titled 1980 album, released on Casablanca Records.
 Bill Medley scored a Billboard Hot 100 chart success with it rising to number 88 in April 1981.
 The next month, the song hit number 29 on the Adult Contemporary chart.
 Bette Midler recorded a version with changed lyrics under the title "All I Need to Know", charting at number 77 in 1983.

 In 2000, Barry Mann re-recorded the song with Brenda Russell on his album Soul and Inspiration, released on Atlantic Records.

 Bill Medley version

-In 1981, American singer-songwriter Bill Medley covered the song for his eighth studio album Sweet Thunder.
-Medley's version was a minor hit, reaching Number 88 on the Billboard Hot 100 and Number 29 on the US Adult Contemporary chart.
+In 1981, American singer-songwriter Bill Medley covered the song for his eighth studio album, Sweet Thunder.
+Medley's version was a minor hit, reaching number 88 on the Billboard Hot 100 and number 29 on the Adult Contemporary chart.

 Charts

 Bette Midler version

 In 1983, American actress and singer Bette Midler covered the song for her 1983 album No Frills under the title "All I Need to Know", with changed lyrics.
-Midler's version reached number 39 on the Billboard Hot Adult contemporary chart, number 77 on the Billboard Hot 100, and number 5 on the RPM Adult contemporary chart, having its highest peak there.
+Midler's version reached number 39 on the Billboard Hot Adult Contemporary chart, number 77 on the Billboard Hot 100, and number 5 on the RPM Adult Contemporary chart, having its highest peak there.

 Charts

-Linda Ronstadt and Aaron Neville version
+Linda Ronstadt and Aaron Neville duet version

-The song was covered on Linda Ronstadt's triple-platinum 1989 album Cry Like a Rainstorm, Howl Like the Wind.
+The song was covered on Linda Ronstadt's triple-platinum 1989 album Cry Like a Rainstorm, Howl Like the Wind in a duet with Aaron Neville.
 It was introduced to Ronstadt and Neville by Steve Tyrell.
 Co-produced by Tyrell and Peter Asher, it was released as a single in the United States in 1989, peaking at number two on the Billboard Hot 100 and number one on the Hot Adult Contemporary Tracks chart.
-The single was Ronstadt's 10th and last top-10 hit and was certified Gold, eventually selling over 900,000 copies in the United States.
+The single was Ronstadt's 10th and last top-10 hit and was certified gold, eventually selling over 900,000 copies in the United States.
 In the United Kingdom, the song peaked at number two on the UK Singles Chart.
-The song also peaked at number one in Ireland, number two in Australia, and reached the top five in Austria, Belgium, Canada, the Netherlands, and New Zealand.
+It also peaked at number one in Ireland, number two in Australia, and reached the top five in Austria, Belgium, Canada, the Netherlands, and New Zealand.

 "Don't Know Much" won Ronstadt and Neville the 1990 Grammy Award for Best Pop Performance by a Duo or Group with Vocal and was nominated for Song of the Year.